grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 ### Example

-Suppose we have a temperature sensor that can report its current and historically mean value to whoever subscribes with it.
+Suppose we have a temperature sensor that can report its current and historically mean value to whoever subscribes to it.
 If no one subscribes, the sensor still does its job, because it still has to collect the data for calculating a history-based mean value in case anyone subscribes later.

 We may model this behavior by using an observer pattern and allow observers to register in the sensor implementation.
 If no observer is registered, the values are not reported (in other words, a registered observer is not required for the object to function, but if there is one, it can take advantage of the reports).
 For this purpose, let's make our sensor depend on an interface called `TemperatureObserver` that could be implemented by various concrete observer classes.
 The interface declaration looks like this: